sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 <details>
   <summary> Lab 1 : </summary>

-## Use project to Issue and store Verifiable Credentails
+## Use the project to Issue and store Verifiable Credentials

-This is a simple web app with user resgitration and two simple games.
+This is a simple web app with user registration and two simple games.
 You can play games without login, but game stats and settings will not be saved.

-There will be total three types of Verifiable credentials created.
+There will be a total of three types of Verifiable credentials created.

 1. Studio Profile
 2. GameSetting